postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 The Private network API reporting provides the following information:

-* __Published APIs__ are the number of APIs that are published to the Private API network
+* __Total published APIs__ are the number of APIs that are published to the Private API network
 * __API Versions by Schema Type__ indicates APIs by the type of schema used to define them (OpenAPI, GraphQL, Swagger, etc) visualized as a horizontal bar chart
 * __API Versions with Mocks__ is the number of APIs your team has added mocks to
 * __API Versions with Monitors__ is the number of APIs your team has added monitors to